 The girls continue to learn the skills and develop their ability to make the cloths.
 The cloths produced at the school are used by incoming students.
 In time, there will be a market demand due to the students' use of the cloths and word of mouth in the community.

 Demand Brings Sales:

 As the girls increase in their ability to produce cloths, the workmanship is now acceptable to sell the cloths.
 Sales from the cloths will provide funds to purchase more fabric -- to produce more cloths -- to purchase more fabric.
 This cycle now offers vocational training -- builds economic incentive and develops empowerment and opportunity to the girls.
-Girls who finish their schooling and have developed the skills through the Sponsorship Training for Schools will receive their own Tool Kit to take with them to start their own enterprise.

 The Cycle is Broken: